ganezdragon/perl-language-server/README.md

 - ⚠️ Advanced data structure rendering (e.g. y @vars) is string-parsed, may have edge cases

 ## 📦 Release Notes
+### 🟢 3.0.0
+- Feature release, with a working debugger.
+- check changelog for more details.

 ### 🟢 2.0.0 — Alpha Release
 - alpha release, with usable features.